AlexsLemonade/refinebio/README.md

 [Alex's Lemonade Stand Foundation](https://www.alexslemonade.org/), with some initial development supported by the Gordon and Betty Moore Foundation via GBMF 4552 to Casey Greene.

+## Meta-README

+The table of contents for this README is generated using `doctoc`.
+`doctoc` can be installed with: `sudo npm install -g doctoc` Once `doctoc` is installed the table of contents can be re-generated with: `doctoc README.md`

 ## License